Online MBA Program in International Business

 Vice President, Mergers, and Acquisitions

 Vice presidents of mergers and acquisitions handle excess cash flow to assess the organization’s growth and acquisition potential.
-They address political relations and the industry’s regulatory agencies to facilitate acquisitions.
+They address political relations and the industry’s regulatory agencies to facilitate investments.
 These leaders collaborate with other executives to develop and implement a merging strategy.

 - Developing and overseeing execution of financial models and valuation scenarios